speediedan/finetuning-scheduler/.github/CONTRIBUTING.md

 #### How to add new tests?

-We are using [pytest](https://docs.pytest.org/en/stable/) with Finetuning Scheduler.
+We are using [pytest](https://docs.pytest.org/en/stable/) with Fine-Tuning Scheduler.

 Here is the process to create a new test